OmarrBakr/flight-reservation-system/README.md

 ## Features

-* User Registration and Login: Separate registration pages for companies and passengers.
+* User Registration and Login: Users can select their account type as either a company or a passenger.
 * Company Dashboard: Companies can manage flights, view registered/pending passengers, and process refunds.
 * Passenger Dashboard: Passengers can view their completed and pending flights, search for new flights, and book available flights.
 * Flight Management: Companies can add flights with itineraries, manage passengers, and cancel flights if necessary.